-If you're buying in 2018, your offer to purchase will likely be up against offers from other motivated buyers.
-Below are 15 ways you can make your offer stand out from the competition and be the one that gets accepted.
-Toward the end of this article we've added 3 new bonus tips which will help you get your offer accepted in a competitive situation.
+If you're buying in 2021, your offer to purchase will likely be up against offers from other motivated buyers.
+Below are 26 ways you can make your offer stand out from the competition and be the one that gets accepted.
 Of course the strategies you use will depend a lot on the type and condition of the property, your level of motivation, and how much competition you have from other parties.

 #1: Submit your mortgage pre-approval from a reputable, local lender.A pre-approval from an out-of-town or big box lender can create doubt in the mind of a seller.
 For example, we've seen sellers disregard offers from buyers who are pre-approved by an internet lender.
 Give your seller every reason to believe your pre-approval is solid by working with a local bank or credit union.

 #2: Even better, work with a local lender who can deliver your loan commitment in a week or less.
 Yes, some lenders can get the job done this quickly.
 For more info, please reach out to us.

 #3: Ask your mortgage lender to email and call the listing agent on your behalf when you submit your offer.This simple touch gives the seller an extra boost of confidence that you'll close without any problems.

 #4: Partner with a realtor who has a proven track record in this year's market.Working with a proven team is even better.
 A team of real estate agents can work together to flexibly meet all of your time-sensitive needs for viewing a property and writing your offer.